-28 For information on NTIA DTV consumer education efforts, see Testimony of John Kneuer, Assistant Secretary for Communications and Information, National Telecommunications and Information Administration, hearings held by the Senate Committee on Commerce, Science and Transportation, "Preparing Consumers for the Digital Television Transition," July 26, 2007.
-Available at [http://commerce.senate.gov/public/files/JohnMRKneuerTestimonyv2.pdf].
+49 For information on NTIA DTV consumer education efforts, see Testimony of John Kneuer, Assistant Secretary for Communications and Information, National Telecommunications and Information Administration, hearings held by the Senate Committee on Commerce, Science and Transportation, "Preparing Consumers for the Digital Television Transition," July 26, 2007.
+Available at http://commerce.senate.gov/public/files/JohnMRKneuerTestimonyv2.pdf.

-transition needs of vulnerable populations and the need for education plans regarding analog pass-through converter boxes in areas served by low-power or translator stations.
 Pursuant to P.L.
 110-295, on August 28, 2008, NTIA announced it was reducing available grant funding for the low-power television Digital-to-Analog Conversion grant program from \$8 million to \$3.5 million, and to no more than \$1 million after November 17, 2008.
 This allows for \$4.5 million to become available for consumer education and technical assistance related to the DTV transition and the coupon program.
+On November 18, 2008, NTIA announced it was awarding \$2.7 million to the National Association of Area Agencies on Aging to help seniors transition to DTV.
+On November 21, 2008, NTIA announced an award of \$1.65 million to the Leadership Conference on Civil Rights Education Fund to help vulnerable populations transition to DTV, particularly focusing on television markets with large over-the-air populations.